 By the time Nebraska Furniture Mart was up and running, Rose Blumkin had already made many other contributions to Omaha.
-Mrs. Blumkin was always big on giving; she made it a priority to give back to those in need just as others helped her when she first arrived in America.
-In keeping with the Jewish tradition of respect and care for the elderly, Mrs. Blumkin funded an assisted living facility: the Rose Blumkin Home.
+Blumkin was always big on giving; she made it a priority to give back to those in need just as others helped her when she first arrived in America.
+In keeping with the Jewish tradition of respect and care for the elderly, Blumkin funded an assisted living facility: the Rose Blumkin Home.
 This photograph shows Rose Blumkin standing in front of the home that bears her name.
 In addition, she also saved the historic Astro Theater from demolition.
-It was renamed the Rose Blumkin Performing Arts Center and was home to the Omaha Theater Company for Young People.
-Today, it is known as the Rose Theater.
+It was renamed The Rose and in 2015 is home to the Omaha Theater Company for Young People.
 Even with her many public philanthropic acts, many examples of her generosity remain private and lesser known.
 From helping people after natural disasters with discounted carpet and furniture to giving jobs to Holocaust survivors, she always aimed to help.
 Rose Blumkin was not just a businessperson, she was a generous person, and that is how she is still remembered to this day.
 (Photograph courtesy of Nebraska Jewish Historical Society)

-In the late nineteenth and early twentieth century, Eastern Europe was the site of countless pogroms, or violence directed at religious or ethnic minorities, especially Jews.
+In the late 19th and early 20th centuries, Eastern Europe was the site of countless pogroms, or violence directed at religious or ethnic minorities, especially Jews.
 This terror had been ongoing for decades.
-In her shtetl—a small town with a large Jewish population—in present-day Belarus, Rose Gorelick witnessed these pogroms, seeing looting and destruction of Jewish property and Jewish-owned businesses as well as violent attacks upon individuals, including murder.
+In her shtetl—a small town with a large Jewish population—in present-day Belarus, Rose Gorelick witnessed these pogroms, seeing looting and destruction of Jewish property and Jewish-owned businesses, as well as violent attacks upon individuals, including murder.
 Many members of the Jewish population fled this area in search of better treatment and freedom; they looked toward the United States with hope.
 This group included Rose, who, in 1917, followed the lead of her brother years earlier and immigrated to America.

-Rose lived for a brief time in Fort Dodge, Iowa, before settling in Omaha with her husband, Isadore Blumkin, to be in a community of Yiddish-speaking Jews.
-At the time, Omaha was home to roughly 10,000 Jews, with perhaps 14,000 Jews in the state of Nebraska overall, nearly double the number who live here today.
+Rose Blumkin lived for a brief time in Fort Dodge, Iowa, before settling in Omaha with her husband, Isadore Blumkin, to be in a community of Yiddish-speaking Jews.
+At the time, Omaha was home to roughly 10,000 Jews, with perhaps 14,000 Jews in the state of Nebraska overall, nearly double the number who live here in 2015.